dylan-wu/site/posts/2021/05/thoughts-on-quantization-for-uniform-distributions-on-semicircles/readme.md

 description: ''
 ---

-# Thoughts on Quantization for Uniform Distributions on Semicircles

 In this paper: [QUANTIZATION FOR UNIFORM DISTRIBUTIONS ON HEXAGONAL, SEMICIRCULAR, AND ELLIPTICAL CURVES](https://arxiv.org/pdf/1902.03887.pdf), given to me (and written) by Professor Roychowdhury, it discusses quantizations for uniform distributions on a variety of shapes, hexagons, semicircles, and ellipses.
 In this article, I'll mainly be focusing on semicircles (as per Dr. Roychowdhury's suggestion)

 ## 4. Quantization for a Mixed Uniform Distribution on Semicircular Curve